wullm/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 contribute to the maximum and minimum velocity difference of groups of particles with respect to the centre of mass velocity.
-These vectors are used when multipoles are drifted forward in time to conservatively estimate the maximum radius around the centre of mass containing the particles.
+These vectors are used when multipoles are drifted forward in time to conservatively estimate the maximum radius around the centre of mass of the region containing the particles.
 Excluding neutrinos can speed up the calculation by limiting the size of multipoles.

 .. _Parameters_SPH: